Shahryar70/GarageSale/README.md

-This is Garage Sale Web Application Buy Sell Swap Donate
+This is Garage Sale Web Applicationn